The Hon Mr Justice Fancourt, Vice-Chancellor of the County Palatine of Lancaster

 She has been a Judicial College tutor since 2010 and was Course Director for Civil Continuation, DDJ Induction and Recorder Induction until 2019.
 She is now a Course Director for Court of Protection, a civil tutor and cross jurisdiction tutor for the Judicial College.
 She is also a training judge for newly appointed Deputy District Judges who sit at Manchester and a mentor judge.

-District Judge Woodward was called to the Bar in 1989.
-She was in practice as a barrister in Manchester until her appointment to the District Bench in 2018, specialising in commercial litigation, employment and discrimination law.
-She was appointed a fee-paid Employment Judge in 2005, a Deputy District Judge in 2015, and a Recorder in 2018.
-She is based at the Manchester Civil Justice Centre and is a nominated BPC Intellectual Property and Enterprise Court (IPEC) Judge.
+District Judge Banks was called to the Bar in 2003.
+He was in practice as a barrister in Manchester until his appointment to the District Bench in 2023, specialising in chancery and commercial litigation.
+He was appointed as a fee-paid Deputy District Judge sitting on the Northern Circuit in 2019 and is currently based at the Manchester Civil Justice Centre, sitting in civil and BPC jurisdictions.